Mission Produce (AVO)

 12. Balance Sheet Assessment

-13. Key Takeaways from Mission Produce’s Q2 Results
+13. Key Takeaways from Mission Produce’s Q4 Results

-It was good to see Mission Produce beat analysts’ EPS expectations this quarter.
-We were also excited its gross margin outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a solid print.
-The stock traded up 4% to $13.38 immediately after reporting.
+We were impressed by how significantly Mission Produce blew past analysts’ gross margin expectations this quarter.
+We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
+Zooming out, we think this was a good print with some key areas of upside.
+Investors were likely hoping for more, and shares traded down 1.5% to $13.03 immediately following the results.

 14. Is Now The Time To Buy Mission Produce?

-We see the value of companies helping consumers, but in the case of Mission Produce, we’re out.
-Although its revenue growth was solid over the last three years, it’s expected to deteriorate over the next 12 months and its gross margins make it more challenging to reach positive operating profits compared to other consumer staples businesses.
+Mission Produce doesn’t pass our quality test.
+Although its revenue growth was decent over the last three years, it’s expected to deteriorate over the next 12 months and its gross margins make it more challenging to reach positive operating profits compared to other consumer staples businesses.
 And while the company’s EPS growth over the last three years has been fantastic, the downside is its projected EPS for the next year is lacking.

-Mission Produce’s P/E ratio based on the next 12 months is 16.4x.
-At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.
+Mission Produce’s P/E ratio based on the next 12 months is 18.5x.
+This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.